redhat-developer/app-services-sdk-js/packages/registry-management-sdk/README.md

-## @rhoas/kafka-manager-api@1.0.1
+## Service Registry Management

-RHOAS Kafka Management TypeScript/JavaScript client that utilizes [axios](https://github.com/axios/axios).
+RHOAS Service Registry Management TypeScript/JavaScript client that utilizes [axios](https://github.com/axios/axios).
 The generated Node module can be used in the following environments:

 Environment